 note: adopted 1960; although the nation's capital city moved from Abidjan to Yamoussoukro in 1983, the anthem still owes its name to the former capital

-Croatia name: "Lijepa nasa domovino" (Our Beautiful Homeland)
+name: "Lijepa nasa domovino" (Our Beautiful Homeland)

 lyrics/music: Antun MIHANOVIC/Josip RUNJANIN